 Indeed, the "Pole-21M" has ample opportunities for searching, detecting and disorienting enemy unmanned vehicles.

-The station operates not by the UAVs themselves, but by communication channels with satellites, thanks to which the drones are oriented in space.
+The station does not operate via the UAVs themselves, but via communication channels with satellites, thanks to which Drones oriented in space.

 In general, despite this name, "Field" is absolutely not intended for field use.
 No, of course, the complex can also cover military facilities, but first of all its task is to protect important strategic objects from drones and cruise missiles by suppressing the equipment for binding to global satellite and radio navigation systems.